tsawan/sless-mobile-review/README.md

 ### to deploy the serverless stack, run sls deploy from /backend folder.

-### run npm start dev from /client to run the react todo client.
+### run npm start dev from /client to run the react mobile-review client.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.